onyiny-ang/multi-cluster-use-cases/docs/consistent-deployment-across-clusters.md

 #### List Pods

-You can ensure that the number of replicas you desire is running in each pod with the following command
+You can ensure that the number of replicas you desire is running in each pod with the following command:

 ```
-CLUSTERS="name-1 name-2 name-3"
+CLUSTERS="cluster-1 cluster-2 cluster-3"
 ```
+** Note, the cluster names can be found by running `kubectl config get-contexts`

 ```
 for cluster in ${CLUSTERS}; do